-Optimizing is an important strategy for improving the financial health of the practice and thus reducing financial demands on the hospital.
+Optimizing revenue cycle management is an important strategy for improving the financial health of the practice and thus reducing financial demands on the hospital.
 However, there are six additional areas you can focus on to help ensure that your hospital contract and the relationship that sustains it remain on solid ground:

 In an earlier era, many radiology groups were comfortable maintaining an arms-length relationship with the hospital they served.
 The desire to keep details of the business private was viewed as a way to insulate the practice from unreasonable hospital demands.